| Title: | paint data.frames summaries in colour |

 paint is an alternative print method of objects that are of class

-.
-It has been described as a "pretty pillar::glimpse()
+data.frame.
+It has been described as a "pretty pillar::glimpse()", since it

 also favours printing columns running horizontally.